bourgeois-radical/speech4tracking/README.md

 input particularly advantageous in such scenarios.

 **Medical Recommendation:**

 The "Hochdruckliga" (High Blood Pressure League) recommends taking blood pressure readings three times consecutively for accuracy.
 The measurements must be averaged, data be timestamped and stored in a database.
-This process can be time-consuming and error-prone.
-We believe that leveraging speech recognition technology can significantly streamline this task.
+We believe that leveraging speech recognition technology can significantly streamline these tasks.

-# How to use
+# How to install

-## On Windows

 _The app was developed under Python 3.10_

+**On Windows:**

 - [Download and install Python](https://www.python.org/downloads/release/python-31011/) (if not installed already)